-The reference manual describes the C language implementation and the assembly language.
+The reference manual describes the C++ language implementation, the C language implementation and the assembly language.

 Short Table of Contents

 Chapter 1: Getting Started

 Overview of the toolset and its individual elements.
 Explains step-by-step how to write, compile, assemble and debug your application.
 Teaches how you can use embedded projects to organize your files.